Dightful/CardGameWithThreading/README.md

 A simple card game, using Java threading so the players play the game simultaneously.
 No higher than JDK 22

+The output files will be outputted to where the director that the cmd is located in.

 Need maven with these dependencies: